zedparsa/Flowsense-ids/README.md

         return basic_signal(lambda n: source_ip.groupby(n).apply(calculate_entropy))
 ```
+Conceptually, entropy answers: “Is the traffic coming mainly from one sender, or from many senders with similar contribution?”
+Low entropy means concentration; high entropy means diversity and balance.
+This is powerful in analysis because it captures distribution shape, not just the number of categories.

 Key implementation notes:
 > - Conceptually, you compute Shannon entropy `H = -sum(p log2 p)`, which is easy to justify in a report